 Continue north to Westwood Village and the Hammer Museum, renowned as one of the world’s leading cultural venues for emerging artists.
 Nearby on the UCLA campus are the Fowler Museum, the Franklin D. Murphy Sculpture Garden, and Royce Hall, one of L.A.'s top performance venues.
 For a classy poolside happy hour, stop by The Backyard at the W Los Angeles - West Beverly Hills, located on Hilgard Avenue just east of UCLA.

 This aerial station is situated at Sepulveda Boulevard, just south of Pico Boulevard.
 Located a 15-minute walk from the station, Sawtelle Japantown is one of L.A.’s great hidden gem neighborhoods.
-Centered on Sawtelle Boulevard, the historic area is known for multicultural restaurants and trendy shops like Giant Robot.
+Centered on Sawtelle Boulevard, the historic area is known for globally-inspired restaurants and trendy shops like Giant Robot.

 Among the numerous dining options are a trio of popular spots from Takehiro Tsujita: Sushi Tsujita and the wildly popular ramen shops, Tsujita LA Artisan Noodle and Tsujita Annex.
 Located on the northern end of Sawtelle, the original Plan Check offers craft beer and modern riffs on burgers, fried chicken and other comfort food classics.
 Later on, you can sing the night away at Max Karaoke Studio.